Department: Comparative Biomedical Sciences

 Clinical Groups: Equine Medicine

-Liz is an HBLB research fellow investigating the relationship between exercise and angiogenesis in racehorses.
-She is a Diplomate of the American College of Veterinary Internal Medicine.
+Liz is currently an HBLB research fellow investigating the relationship between exercise and angiogenesis in racehorses.
+She has been appointed to an RVC lectureship based in Camden and will split her time between her research into comparative endothelial biology and teaching undergraduate veterinary and biological sciences students.
+Liz is a Diplomate of the American College of Veterinary Internal Medicine.

 Liz is an HBLB funded post doctoral fellow, investigating the role of exercise in the regulation of angiogenesis in the Thoroughbred racehorse.